Bubble Book patent

 contains listings for all twelve books.-

-The photo at left shows the spine of these two editions for Bubble
+The photo at left shows the spine of the second and third editions of Bubble

 Book #4, along with a version that has a color variation.-

-(Curiously, though, the series listing in this red-colored second
+(Curiously, though, the series listing in this red-colored third

-edition of the Bubble Book #4 only went up to Bubble Book #9, like
+edition of Bubble Book #4 only went up to Bubble Book #9, like

-that contained in the first edition of Bubble Books #6-9.-
+that contained in the second edition of Bubble Books #6-9.-

-I have found no other Bubble Books from the second edition that
+I have found no other Bubble Books from the third edition that

 did not include the full series, and have no explanation for this one.)-